Approximately Macroscopically Unique States and Quantum Mechanics: Synthetic Spectrum revisited

 \section{Synthetic Spectrum revisited}

-The purpose of this section is to present the proof of Theorem \ref{TAMU} which follows from the more elaborate Theorem \ref{thm:6main}.
+The purpose of this section is to present the proof of Theorem \ref{TAMU}, which follows from the more elaborate Theorem \ref{thm:6main}.
 In the statement of Theorem \ref{thm:6main}, we use the more straightforward version of synthetic spectrum, \( s\mathrm{Sp}_M^{\eta}((h_1, \ldots, h_n)) \subset \mathbb{R}^n \) (see Definition \ref{Dsynsp2}).
 This set looks like \( S\mathrm{Sp}_M^{\sigma}((h_1, \ldots, h_n)) \).
 Theorem \ref{thm:6main} should then easily follow from Theorem \ref{TAMU''}.
 However, we will need to establish that the synthetic spectrum \( s\mathrm{Sp}_M^{\eta}((h_1, \ldots, h_n)) \) is nonempty whenever the spherical synthetic spectrum \( S\mathrm{Sp}_M^{\sigma}((h_1, \ldots, h_n)) \) is nonempty, and, more importantly, they are close to each other.
-This allows us to reformulate Theorem~\ref{TAMU''} as Theorem~\ref{thm:6main}, where a more practical version of the synthetic spectrum is employed.
+This allows us to reformulate Theorem~\ref{TAMU''} as Theorem~\ref{thm:6main}, where a more practical version of the synthetic spectrum is employed (see (2) of Remark \ref{Rems6}).

 Unfortunately, some technical difficulties arise here due to the unboundedness of the operators.
 It is worth pointing out again that if $h_1$ and $h_2$ are unbounded operators such that $[h_1, h_2]$ is a bounded operator with very small norm, this does not imply that $[h_1, h_2^2]$ itself has a small norm.
-In fact, $[h_1, h_2^2]$ may not only have a large norm but could even be unbounded (see the end of Section 7.1).
+In fact, $[h_1, h_2^2]$ may not only have a large norm but could even be unbounded (see \eqref{S1Sh2}).

 This complication disrupts standard functional calculus and necessitates lengthy and careful calculations throughout this and other sections.
+For example, we need Lemma~\ref{Lfrom3-2} for our computation.

 \begin{df} Let $n\in \N.$ Define the following subset of $C_0(\R^n)$: \beq V_{00}=\{ (t_1,\ldots, t_n)\mapsto f_1(t_1)f_2(t_2)\cdots f_n(t_n): f_{i}\in C_0(\R), 1\le i\le n\}. \eneq Note that ${V_{00}}^*=V_{00}.$ Moreover, if $f, g\in V_{00},$ then $fg\in V_{00}.$ Put $V_0={\rm span}\{V_{00}\}$ then $V_0$ is a self-adjoint subalgebra of $C_0(\R^n).$